fatkodima/online_migrations/README.md

 :x: **Bad**

-ActiveRecord wraps each migration in a transaction, and backfilling in the same transaction that alters a table keeps the table locked for the [duration of the backfill](https://wework.github.io/data/2015/11/05/add-columns-with-default-values-to-large-tables-in-rails-postgres/).
+Active Record wraps each migration in a transaction, and backfilling in the same transaction that alters a table keeps the table locked for the [duration of the backfill](https://wework.github.io/data/2015/11/05/add-columns-with-default-values-to-large-tables-in-rails-postgres/).

 ```ruby
 class AddAdminToUsers < ActiveRecord::Migration[7.0]